Perth and surrounds boasts diverse wildlife experiences and natural wonders to discover.

 Around April each year thousands of humpback whales leave the rich feeding grounds of Antactica to calf and raise their young in the warmer waters of the the North West.
 On the return journey south, from September to December, they pass close to the Perth coast allowing a unique opportunity to see these amazing creatures up close on a whale watching adventure cruise.
 You may also view them from travelling along the coast from various Perth beaches, and viewing platforms on Rottnest Island.
 You can also take tours to the Perth Canyon, 50 nautical miles off the coast of Perth, to see rare Blue Whales in March and April each year.

 These small marine birds can be found swimming freely in the Shoalwater Marine Park in Rockingham.
 Rockingham Wild Encounters operate an hourly ferry service to Penguin Island - home to WA's largest colony of fairy penguins.
-Get up close and learn all about the penguins at the Discovery Centre with three penguin feeding session daily with expert commentary.
+Get up close and learn all about the penguins at the Discovery Centre with three penguin feeding sessions daily with expert commentary.

 Australian Sea Lions

-Rockingham's Shoalwater Islands Marine Park is one of Perth favourite natural wonders.
+Rockingham's Shoalwater Islands Marine Park is one of Perth's favourite natural wonders.
 Join a sea kayaking expedition or cruise amongst the chain of islands, including Seal Island where you'll see Australian Sea Lions lazing on the beach or playing in the surrounding waters.
 You can also view sea lions on a glass-bottom boat or adventure cruise.